Japanese Cemetery Park: Yamamoto Otokichi

-Yamamoto Otokichi, also known as "John Matthew Ottoson", was born in Onoura Village at Chita District of Owari (now Mihama Town of Aichi Prefecture) in 1818.
+Yamamoto Otokichi, also known as "John Matthew Ottoson", was born in Onoura Villageint Chita District of Owari (now Mihama Town of Aichi Prefecture) in 1818.
 In 1832, he was a sailor on board the ship "Hojun-maru", which sailed from Ise Bay to Tokyo.
 The ship drifted out of the sea at Toba in a storm.
 Otokichi managed to survive the disaster and was washed ashore at Cape Alava on the west coast of the United States after one year and two months.
 He eventually travelled around the world but Japan's isolationist policy at that time denied his return to his home country.
 Even after being rejected by his home country, he stayed proud to be a Japanese and helped to promote the opening of the country.
 He later became a successful trader.
 In 1862, Otokichi moved from Shanghai and stayed in Singapore with his Malay wife to become the first Japanese resident here.
 He died at the age of 49 in 1867.

 In February 2004, Leong Foke Meng of the Singapore Land Authority (SLA), with the help of the National Environment Agency (NEA), helped to uncover facts confirming Otokichi's remains at the Choa Chu Kang Government Cemeteries.
 On 27 November 2004, Leong, together with Mihama Town and the Japanese Association, initiated the exhumation of Otokichi's remains at the Choa Chu Kang Christian Cemetery.
-The remains were later cremated and ashes stored at the columbarium of the Japanese Cemetery.
-On 17 February 2005, a delegation of about 100 residents from Mihama Town visited Singapore and brought back to Japan a portion of Otokichi's ashes, realising the home-coming of Otokichi's remains after 173 years.
+The remains were later cremated and ashes were stored at the columbarium of the Japanese Cemetery.
+On 17 February 2005, a delegation of about 100 residents from Mihama Town visited Singapore and brought back to Japan a portion of Otokichi's ashes, realizing the homecoming of Otokichi's remains after 173 years.